dsoprea/PySecure/README.txt

 functionality, such as support for elliptic-curve encryption (recently added).
 It is also written in C.

 This project is in active development.
+It -is- Python3 compatible.

 (1) http://daniel.haxx.se/blog/2010/12/05/re-evaluating-the-criticism/